FTL-Hyperspace/FTL-Hyperspace/wiki/Contributing-to-Hyperspace.md

 # Adding to the Wiki

 All the files which make up the wiki are held in `FTL-Hyperspace/wiki`.
 Right now the LUA documentation is severely lacking, specifically the `Hyperspace` module page (`Lua-Hyperspace-Module.md`), which should cover everything you can access through the `Hyperspace` module.
 The `Defines` module page (`Lua-Defines-module.md`) is also missing a number of events which can be hooked with callback functions.
-This section explains how to read the source code files relevant to these pages so you that they can be expanded.
+This section explains how to read the source code files relevant to these pages so that they can be expanded.

 ## LUA Hyperspace Module